 Applies to penicillin g sodium: injectable powder for injection

-Nervous system side effects have included neurotoxic reactions including hyperreflexia, myoclonic twitches, seizures, and coma after massive intravenous doses were administered, and were more likely in patients with renal dysfunction.
+CNS toxicity has been reported with massive doses over 60 g/day and in patients with severe renal dysfunction.
+Neurotoxic reactions have been reported after administration of massive IV doses, and were more likely in patients with renal dysfunction.
 Severe reactions (including myoclonus, seizures, auditory and visual hallucinations, and decreased mentation) have been reported with high dose penicillin therapy or in patients with renal dysfunction.
 Neurologic reactions occurred frequently in patients with renal dysfunction.
-Neuropathy, headache, tremor, confusion, agitation, aseptic meningitis, and coma have been reported.[Ref]

-Coombs-positive hemolytic anemia (an uncommon reaction) was reported in patients treated with greater than 10 million units/day of intravenous penicillin G and who previously received large doses of the drug.
+Coombs-positive hemolytic anemia (an uncommon reaction) was reported in patients treated with more than 10 million units/day of IV penicillin G (benzylpenicillin) and who previously received large doses of the drug.

 A bleeding diathesis secondary to platelet dysfunction has been associated with large doses of penicillin.[Ref]